shaileshdev4/pa-tools-mcp/dotnet/tools/README.md

 # Contributing DotNet Tools

 ## Overview

-You can contribute open source tools in this directory.
-These tools will then be made available to the community as nuget packages.
+You can contribute to the default dotnet MCP server in this directory.
+Contribution is limited to creating tools in the `/MeldRx.Community.McpTools` project and modifications outside of this project are not allowed.

-> [!NOTE]
-> Since these tools will be available as nuget packages to the community, there are additional restrictions to be aware
-> of in contrast to creating your own MCP server which houses your tools.

-We provide a core project that can provide some utilities and helpers that can help get build tools.
+If you require more control over your MCP server with your own nuget packages and your own programming rules, consider [creating your own MCP server](../servers) instead of contributing to the default MCP server.

 ## Restrictions

-- In the project, create a directory that represents you as an individual or an organization.
-For example `DarenaSolutions`.
+- In the `/MeldRx.Community.McpTools` project, create a directory that represents you as an individual or an organization.
+For example `/MeldRx.Community.McpTools/DarenaSolutions`.
   - Follow c# conventions and ensure this directory is pascal-cased.
 - Add your tools and any additional code that your tool requires to run.
 - All MCP tools in the directory must implement the `IMcpTool` interface located in `MeldRx.Community.Mcp.Core`.

 ### Registering MCP Tools

-After you have created your tools, you will need to update the top level `ServiceCollectionExtensions.cs` file so that the tool can be registered.
+After you have created your tools, you will need to update the top level `/MeldRx.Community.McpTools/ServiceCollectionExtensions.cs` file so that the tool can be registered.

 In the file, create a new private extension method.
 This method must begin with `Add` and end with `McpTool` or `McpTools`.
 This method should register all your tools and dependent services.
 Finally, update the public extension method `AddMcpTools` so that it calls your private extension.

 Your tools should not be registered as a singleton.